LoneDev6/Wiki-ItemsAdder/adding-content/font-images/huds/trigger-value-change.md

 The thirst HUD automatically decreases based on some factors: biome, if you're inside a home or outside and also generally during gameplay without any particular factor.

 {% hint style="info" %}
-I know this HUDS system lacks some features and it may be a bit confusing, in the future I'll revamp it to add more features and make it better.
+I know this HUDS system lacks some features, and it may be a bit confusing, in the future I'll revamp it to add more features and make it better.

 If you want to have more control over HUDs you should use the [Java API](../../../developers/java-api/).
 {% endhint %}